MicronOxford/SIMcheck_Manual/source/raw_data_checks.rst

 Average intensity is plotted for each plane (in the order: Phase, Z, Angle, Time) where each channel is assigned an arbitrary color: 1st channel = red, 2nd = green, 3rd = blue.
 This helps judge bleaching and whether all angles show a similar intensity (as they should).
-Statistics reported are:-

-- estimated intensity decay
-- maximum intensity difference between angles
+A statistic summarising intensity fluctuations over the reconstruction window (9z) for the central slice

 Motion & Illumination Variation (MIV)
 -------------------------------------